The First Few Days of Expatriate LifeFotolia

 Use the first days of your expatriate life to settle and explore.

 During the first days of your new expatriate life, all those new impression will just hit you at once.
-For most assignees and their families, this is the time when expatriate life is still an adventure and the most exciting.
+For most assignees and their families, this is the time when living in a foreign country is still an adventure and the most exciting.

 For others, it is simply overwhelming to be in a completely new environment.
-After all, you are in a new environment, your to-do-list is probably endless and easiest tasks become a real challenge.
-Take it slow and relax!
-Now is the time to start expatriate life by exploring your home-to-be.
+After all, you are now living in a foreign country, your to-do-list is probably endless and the easiest tasks can suddenly become a real challenge.
+Relax, take it slow and get things done one after another and soon you will start to enjoy your expatriate life.

 Make Yourself Comfortable

 Hotel rooms are usually rather impersonal, with clean white sheets, white towels and very standard, boring pictures on the walls.
 But even if you are planning to stay just for a few days, you can make yourself comfortable.
-To kick off expatriate life in style, try to unpack your suitcase or at least take out some pictures and personal belongings which are near and dear to you.
+Unpack your suitcase or at least take out not only the bare necessities but also some pictures and personal belongings which are near and dear to you.

 Use Public Transport

-This is also the time to figure out how public transportation works in your new home town (provided it is safe to use).
-Every country (and sometimes every city) has a different ticketing system and different fares.
-You can often learn about this online or visit the information counter at a local train or bus station.
+If you haven’t already done so, this is also the time to figure out how public transportation works in your new hometown, provided it is safe to use.
+Every country (and sometimes every city) has a different ticketing system and depending on where your expatriate life has taken you, you might encounter anything from paper slips to electronic tap-cards.
+Fares and operation times will similarly differ, so make sure to inform yourself.
+You can often learn about these things online or, if that is not an option, simply visit the information counter at a local train or bus station.

-Whatever you do, during the first few days of your expatriate life, it is important not to let the new situation overwhelm you.
-And always remember, while you may not know your way around yet, you will start to feel right at home at some point – and then expatriate life has begun in earnest.
+Whatever you do during the first few days of your expatriate life, it is important not to let the new situation overwhelm you.
+Always keep in mind what motivated you to start a life abroad in the first place and remember, while you may not know your way around yet, you will start to feel right at home at some point – and then expatriate life has begun in earnest.